calda/Jetway/README.md

 # Jetway
 A Swift framework for creating and calling statically-typed API endpoints

-I'm currently using this as my networking layer in an upcoming update to [Window.app](https://itunes.apple.com/us/app/window-fasting-tracker/id1112765909?mt=8).
+⚠️ This framework is currently in `alpha`.
+Expect frequent changes and additions to the public API.

 ## Usage